 Chapman Law Group represents providers and suppliers nationwide with Medicare matters, including enrollment denials, revalidation denials, revocations and Medicare exclusions.
 Our team of attorneys includes a former HHS/Medicare attorney who is exceptionally experienced with Medicare matters including hearings, enrollment issues and revocation matters.

-Contact us today and let us put our expertise to work for you.
+Contact us today and let us put our expertise to work for you and your practice.

 Can Medicare/Medicaid/government contractors seek debts after a bankruptcy filing?
 Yes, but it can be complex, and methods vary by jurisdiction.

 If a physician is excluded from Medicare/Medicaid because he/she accepted a kickback, does this mean he/she could be denied DEA registration in the future?
 Not necessarily.